Skip to content

 Class Diagram Class Diagram for the BikeComputer program

-The behaviors described above are not the only limitations of this implementation, but a varying and large response time is a problem that needs to be solved.
-As a solution, we will in the next part of the codelab implement the button press with an asynchronous mechanism, allowing for instantaneous handling of the event.
-We will start making the next version of the program event-driven!
+Varying and large response times are a problem that needs to be solved.
+In the next part of the codelab, we will implement an asynchronous button press mechanism to allow instantaneous handling of the event.
+We will then start making the next version of the program event-driven!

 Before moving to the next implementation of the BikeComputer program in the next codelab, make sure that you have accomplished the following: